hundredplans/obsidian/learning-linux/git/git-index.md

 ## Shell Integrations
 - Can be used to display git status after each change in a succint way
 ## Vim Integrations
-- Vim plugins that help with git exist, search them up!
+- Vim plugins that help with git, they exist so search them up!
+- fugitive.vim
 ## Pro Git
 - Free book, check it out!